darshitvvora/go-temporal-microservice-rest-api-background-processor/README.md

 ### 4. Workflow Executes Activity
 - The `HelloWorkflow` function in [workflow.go](worker-business-logic-project/workflow.go#L17) runs
 - It calls the `SayHelloActivity` function from [activity.go](worker-business-logic-project/activity.go#L8)
-- The activity generates the greeting message: "Hello, John!
+- The activity generates the greeting message: "Hello, Darshit!
 Welcome to Temporal."

 ### 5. Result is Stored
 - Temporal stores the result